Friendly, Intelligent, Devoted Family Dog

-Golden Retrievers are popular, friendly, family dogs.
+The Golden Retriever is a popular, friendly, family dog.
 Their owners love their calm, social tendencies and for good reason – they might just be the quintessential pet every child should have growing up.

-Being as intelligent as they are, golden retrievers can be easily taught tricks, and they are often seen on the show circuit.
+Being as intelligent as they are, these dogs be easily taught tricks, and they are often seen on the show circuit.
 Goldens do well in field trials, hunting, obedience, and of course, conformation.
 They are being used more and more as guide and therapy dogs.

-Being the quiet, calm dogs they are, golden retrievers are great for people sensitive to volumes of noise.
-Their less vocal personalities make it possible for goldens to adapt to apartment life as well or just be a quiet addition to the family.
+Being the quiet, calm dogs they are, these retrievers are great for people sensitive to volumes of noise.
+Their less vocal personalities make it possible for Goldens to adapt to apartment life as well or just be a quiet addition to the family.

 This is one breed of dogs that does exceptionally well with other pets, but it is best to raise them with pets from a young age, especially if the other pets are not dogs and the other pets resemble something the golden thinks he should retrieve.
 Pocket Pets?
 Probably not a good idea.

-Despite their calm, quiet personality, golden retrievers do need a fair amount of regular exercise.
-Without regular exercise, golden retrievers can become high strung and rowdy.
+Despite their calm, quiet personality, these retrievers do need a fair amount of regular exercise.
+Without regular exercise, Goldens can become high strung and rowdy.

 The Golden likes to chew.
 Having been developed to retrieve game, their soft gums make it easy for them to pick things up without causing undue harm.
 They can often be found munching on or carrying something soft in their mouths.